neilenns/mobiflight-docs/content/boards/arduino-mega-2560/index.md

 - 16 analog inputs (can be used as digital inputs).

 > [!WARNING]
-> Many lower-cost Arduino Mega 2560 Rev3 boards, particularly when purchased from AliExpress, use the CH340G chip
+> Many lower-cost Mega 2560 Rev3 boards, particularly when purchased from AliExpress, use the CH340G chip
 > for serial communication to the PC.
 These chips are frequently counterfeit and require
 > [additional steps to make the boards work with MobiFlight](https://www.badcasserole.com/arduino-nano-with-ch340-chips-connection-issues/).